kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 # Tl;DR
 For those that want to skip the reading and deploy the bouncer, here is the [source code](https://github.com/kdwils/envoy-proxy-crowdsec-bouncer).
 It is still a work in progress, but it is functional.
 Use it at your own risk.

+> ⚠️ **Warning**
+> If you misconfigure this, you will likely lose connectivity through the Envoy Gateway.
+To recover:
+> 1. Delete the SecurityPolicy
+> 2. Restart the gateway pod if needed
+> 3. Verify your configuration before reapplying

-It takes advantage of [crowdsec's bouncer pkg](https://github.com/crowdsecurity/go-cs-bouncer) and envoy proxy's [control plane pkg](https://github.com/envoyproxy/go-control-plane) to create a simple envoy proxy bouncer.
+It takes advantage of [crowdsec's bouncer package](https://github.com/crowdsecurity/go-cs-bouncer) and envoy proxy's [control plane package](https://github.com/envoyproxy/go-control-plane) to create a simple envoy proxy bouncer.

 The bouncer works as an ext authz filter for envoy-gateway.
-I appl a security policy to the gateway to point it to the bouncer for all requests.
+I apply a security policy to the gateway to point it to the bouncer for all requests.

 {{< details "policy.yaml" >}}
 ```yaml